Chinese Agent Who Tried to Bribe IRS Against Shen Yun Sentenced to 20 Months in Prison

 Both Chen and Lin had traveled to Orange County in upstate New York, where Shen Yun is based, to surveil Falun Gong practitioners there, according to a court filing.

-Damian Williams, the U.S. Attorney for the Southern District of New York, said the sentencing was a reminder that “the U.S. justice system will hold accountable those who attempt to engage in malicious transnational repression on American soil.”
+Damian Williams, the U.S. attorney for the Southern District of New York, said the sentencing was a reminder that “the U.S. justice system will hold accountable those who attempt to engage in malicious transnational repression on American soil.”

 “John Chen aligned himself with the PRC government and its goals to harass and intimidate the Falun Gong, a long-standing target of PRC repression.
 In doing so, Chen boldly attempted to bribe an individual he believed to be an IRS agent to corrupt the administration of the U.S. tax code and pervert the IRS whistleblower program,” he said in a statement on Nov.
 19. “This Office will not tolerate efforts like this to repress free speech by targeting critics of the PRC in the United States.”

-United States Attorney for the Southern District of New York Damian Williams addresses the media in New York City on Nov.
+U.S. Attorney for the Southern District of New York Damian Williams addresses the media in New York City on Nov.
 2, 2023.
 (David Dee Delgado/Getty Images)

-United States Attorney for the Southern District of New York Damian Williams addresses the media in New York City on Nov.
+U.S. Attorney for the Southern District of New York Damian Williams addresses the media in New York City on Nov.
 2, 2023.
 David Dee Delgado/Getty Images

 Both Chen’s son and his lawyer declined to comment after walking out of the courtroom.

-The curtain call for Shen Yun Performing Arts at the David H. Koch Theater at Lincoln Center in New York on Jan 11, 2015.
+The curtain call for Shen Yun Performing Arts at the David H. Koch Theater at Lincoln Center in New York City on Jan 11, 2015.
 (Larry Dai/Epoch Times)

-The curtain call for Shen Yun Performing Arts at the David H. Koch Theater at Lincoln Center in New York on Jan 11, 2015.
+The curtain call for Shen Yun Performing Arts at the David H. Koch Theater at Lincoln Center in New York City on Jan 11, 2015.
 Larry Dai/Epoch Times

 Prosecutors noted that Chen had repeatedly referred to Chinese officials as his “friends” and that during the bribery scheme, he “called them ‘blood brothers,’ and described how ‘we’—Chen and his PRC Government friends—‘started this fight’ against the founder of the Falun Gong ‘twenty, thirty years ago.’”

-The memo displayed photos obtained from Chen’s electronic devices and online accounts showing Chen at a major military parade in Beijing celebrating the 70th anniversary of Chinese communist rule in 2019.
+The memo displayed photos obtained from Chen’s electronic devices and online accounts showing him at a major military parade in Beijing celebrating the 70th anniversary of Chinese communist rule in 2019.
 Another photo showed Chen shaking hands with communist leader Xi Jinping.

 “Chen was extraordinarily proud of his history with the PRC Government and, in particular, his meeting with Xi,” the memo states, citing a recorded call in which he bragged that he had “climbed, climbed, climbed to this position,” and that “Uncle Xi” met him “three times in 10 years.”

-Chen had also featured those three meetings, along with a photo, in a 2020 digital resume, according to the memo.
+Chen had also featured those three meetings, along with a photo, in a 2020 digital résumé, according to the memo.

 Chen was aligned with the Chinese authorities in suppressing Falun Gong and “acted as a full-fledged and enthusiastic participant in the crimes,” the prosecutors said.